AkshaSin/AkshaSin/README.md

 - 👋 Hi, I’m @AkshaSinha a 3rd year CS students pursuing AIML
 - 💞️ I’m looking to collaborate on AIML and Blockchain Projects!
-- 📫 How to reach me
+- 📫 How to reach me-> shoot me a mail akshtsinh@gmail.com

 <!---
 AkshaSin/AkshaSin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.